akosm-portfolio/chat-app/README.md

 **In more details**
 - To log in, a password needs to be entered in addition to the username, these are stored in a .csv file on the server side.
 The password is handled with salt and hash, with attention to secure storage
-- Clients are able to send private messages, for this the selection list is also updated (on a separate thread) taking into account new connections and left users
+- Clients can send private messages, for this the selection list is also updated (on a separate thread) taking into account new connections and left users
 - The app is also capable of sending files, which can be broadcast or unicast.
 Received files are placed in the Documents/ChatProgram folder

 **Minor Features**